 New this past year was our purchase of healthy snacks for students during MCAS test days, as too-often many kids head into the exams without breakfast.
 Additionally, the BHSPA helped pay for the police detail at the Prom Stroll and we covered the cost of supplies for the Art Club’s courtyard sculpture at BHS.
 We also supported the MIAA Leadership Conference, paid for motivational speaker John Morello to perform his "I am Dirt" presentation at a student assembly during the BHS Community Day, funded a STEP program team building field trip, and helped with “How to Raise an Adult” and “The Secret Lives of Teens and Tweens” presentations with our sister parent associations for the elementary and middle schools of Bedford.
 Last summer, we purchased outdoor courtyard patio furniture that students enjoy on warm days.
-As you can see, we are very productive!

 Our goal is to have funds so that when student groups need support or the BHS budget falls short, we can help out.
 To that end, we ask you to DONATE to the BHSPA this year.
 Donations to the BHSPA are greatly appreciated any time of the year and are tax deductible.
 Please give generously!
 Every bit helps us reach our fundraising goal.

 We love donations, but people power is awesome too as we occasionally are in need of volunteers.
 If you are interested in helping at any of our events, please reach out to us at BHSBucsParents@gmail.com.
 Thank you.